-A stress fracture occurs when you increase the length or intensity of your workout too quickly.
-Your muscles become so tired by the extra work that they transfer the stress to the bones — most often in the lower leg — and a tiny crack appears.
-A stress fracture can also happen when you workout on a different surface or use the wrong equipment for you, says the American Academy of Orthopaedic Surgeons (AAOS).
+A stress fracture happens when you increase the length or intensity of your workout too quickly.
+Your muscles become so tired by the extra work that they transfer the stress to the bones—most often in the lower leg—and a tiny crack appears.
+A stress fracture can also happen when you workout on a different surface or use the wrong equipment for you and your sport, says the American Academy of Orthopaedic Surgeons (AAOS).

 With proper rest, your bones have the time they need to repair any tiny fractures or grow stronger so they can take the wear and tear of an activity.

 Doing too much too soon is a big mistake.
 In other words, it's very important to have realistic expectations for your body.